-Provide a description of oceanographic aspects such as currents, sedimentation rates and waves.
-Seasonal variability is an important element.
+Provide a description of oceanographic aspects such as currents, oceanographic fronts, eddies, particle flux [sedimentation rates] and waves-Seasonal variability is an important element.
 Detail is required on the regional setting, as well as the specific site, and should include changes in physical conditions and processes according to depth and horizontal distance from the proposed mine site (near-field, far-field).